 The above falls in line with the idea of "economy of force," which is a general military principle that tells you essentially to have no more Rangers than you really need for the Riot.
 Certainly, sometimes There Is No Kill Like Overkill, but using many more soldiers than you really need for a campaign or commando operation is wasteful, since those soldiers are not doing a job that they potentially could be doing elsewherenote Though of course, one's field-commanders will almost always aim for overwhelming (numerical) superiority at the point of contact/in-battle to minimise their (tactical) losses.

 Léo Major.
-After singlehandedly liberating Zwolle, he was sought after when the Korean War broke out, and he and twenty two soldiers were sent in to recon Chinese positions, and held off two entire divisions when US forces in the sector were froced to withdraw.
+After singlehandedly liberating Zwolle, he was sought after when the Korean War broke out, and he and twenty-two soldiers were sent in to recon Chinese positions, and held off two entire divisions when US forces in the sector were forced to withdraw.